nagaozen/gedit-plugin-autocomplete/README.md

 4. That's it!
 Now you can start coding and watch the popup working.
 Hit `Return` to accept the completion.

+**NOTE:** Windows users should follow the instructions of <http://zend.lojcomm.com.br/entries/setting-autocomplete-to-work-in-windows-gedit/>

 License
 -------